 - Shaken baby syndrome

 Understanding what causes cerebral palsy is just the first step in identifying whether your child has the condition.
 If your child is missing major developmental milestones, favoring one side of the body, or developing seizures, it’s best you discuss your concerns with your pediatrician immediately.
 When combined with the conditions described above, it could be a sign your child does in fact have cerebral palsy.

 Despite the sometimes overwhelming amount of therapies and medications to treat the condition, many children with cerebral palsy grow up to live full and happy lives.
 The downside is often the expense of treatment, and the challenge of balancing your child’s needs with the ability to run a household.

 The upside is: you’re not alone.
 The CDC reports that approximately 1 in 323 children in the United States has some form of cerebral palsy.
 There are numerous resources and support communities for parents and people with CP.
-This includes the law firm of Oshman & Mirisola.
+This includes the law firm of The Oshman Firm.

 Our firm has a proven success record of helping parents, just like you, seek justice for medical malpractice that caused a child’s birth injury.
 If you feel your child’s cerebral palsy was the result of medical staff negligence, please contact us today.